-Transportation: Public transportation is not very efficient in Manaus and Uber is not available so far.
-Taxis are inexpensive ans safe however.
+Transportation: Public transportation is not very efficient in Manaus.
+Uber was recently released in Manaus.
+Yet GO is another app which works very well.
+Taxis are inexpensive and safe.
 Easy Taxi and 99Taxi apps work very well in all the areas.
 Buses from the event will pick up guests at both hotels (Wyndham and Tropical Ecoresort) to/from the Opera House for the show on June 13th.

 Visa: Many countries require a visa, a federal authorisation for the alien to enter another nation.
 In Brazil, the principle of reciprocity is used and for this reason Brazil requires visas from foreigners coming from countries requesting a visa for Brazilians.
 Most countries do not need a visa to enter in Brazil.
 For some nationalities an authorisation is issued to stay in the country for a certain period, defined according to the reason for the trip.
 Nations that do not require a Brazilian visa have agreements with the Ministry of Foreign Affairs.
 Foreigners who need a Brazilian visa are issued authorisations for diplomatic trips, tourism, business, participation in sporting and artistic events and international conferences.
 To apply for a Brazilian visa, it is necessary to fill out the 'Visa Application Form'; at any Brazilian consulate and pay a fee, which varies according to the type of visa requested.
 Foreign citizens who want to obtain a visa to travel to Brazil should contact Brazilian Representations abroad or the Division of Immigration (DIM) of Itamaraty, in Brasilia.
 Click here for more information.

 An invitation letter will be provided for visa requirements after registration fee payment.
 To request one please send an email to firstname.lastname@example.org.